Should You Negotiate or Go to Trial in a Criminal Case?

 • court costs and fines.

 The prosecutor secures a conviction and can punish the defendant in some manner.
-Further, they make the court schedule more manageable they will have fewer trials that save a significant amount of time and money.
+Further, they make the court schedule more manageable, so there will be fewer trials, which saves a significant amount of time and money.

 What is the Strength of the Prosecutor's Case?